Skip to main content

 In the code above you see that our App component is wrapped in a React.StrictMode tag.
 By wrapping a component in React.StrictMode, all we've done is make it so that we receive a warning if React detects that there might be potential problems with the code we write or any imports we use.

-Navigate to /public/index.html.
+Navigate to index.html at the root of our project.
 You should see a regular HTML file, similar to the one's we've worked with in the past.
 If you scroll to the body of our HTML document, you'll see <div id="root"></div>.
-Our ReactDOM.render function essentially just compiles all of our React code into HTML, which is the first argument we pass it, and then puts it into a div in an HTML file, and this HTML file is actually what's being displayed in our browser.
-We tell ReactDOM.render where to put our newly compiled React code by using document.getElementById('root'), which tells our function to put it indide of the element in our HTML document that has id="root", as you should have learned in the JavaScript DOM Lesson.
+Our ReactDOM.createRoot function essentially just compiles all of our React code into HTML, which is the first argument we pass it, and then puts it into a div in an HTML file, and this HTML file is actually what's being displayed in our browser.
+The actual rendering process is a bit more complicated than this, but if you're curious, check out the render and commit docs.

 Viola!
 We've covered a lot of ground, and now understand how to create and use components, as well as gaining a rough understanding of how our React code is rendered in the browser.
 Strap in, however, because that's just the start of what React can do.